How to dress in Florence, Italy

 - Neutral colors go a long way, think black, nudes, white – solid colors.
 If you put on a pair of mustard trousers, pair them with a neutral balancing color like black or brown and perhaps add a special accessory.
 I wouldn’t dress like I was visiting Miami in a country like Italy.

 - When in doubt – casual elegant is the way to go.
 Most people dress here in a way that can take them straight from the office to a nice dinner on any given day of the week.
 I am 100% certain that you can find really great comfortable but also casually elegant clothes wherever you go.
 Focus on textures, nice material and a great cut.
 Also I always carry a little makeup, those sample sizes of perfume, deodorant and my toothbrush if I don’t have the chance to go home before meeting friends/going for a drink.
+You can always go crazy with accessories, like long necklaces and interesting rings.

 - Find your inner love affair with scarves.
 This applies to both men and women.
 Come fall and spring, you would be wise to carry one since it can get a little chilly depending on the hour of day.
 Head over to the San Lorenzo outdoor or Porcellino markets and pick up a few scarves of varying colors.
 They are quite affordable and they can instantly make a ‘blah’ outfit more interesting.
 Also if you happen to be wearing a strapless top you can use it to cover your shoulders when entering churches and visiting religious monuments to show respect.
 They also happen to make fantastic gifts, I always bring back a bunch when I visit Texas.

 - Fancy footwear!
 In the summer women wear nice sandals, sport street sneaks or heels while men typically wear boat shoes, street sneaks or nice shoes with socks.
 Local men rarely walk around wearing sandals unless at the beach.
 Fall and winter means boots are ready to come out and play and I am obsessed with them.
 Long ones, short ones, flat ones, heeled ones, leather ones – pick up a pair or two of nice boots and you will have half your ‘look’ covered – complete with a pair of tights from Calzedonia and a nice dress/skirt.
 Men sometimes wear boots too depending on the individual though usually their style remains more consistent throughout the year.
 Right now I am seeing a lot of studs on shoes and personally, I am not a fan.
 I think they look a little ‘cheap.’
+Ps. you really need a good shoe when in Italy because cobblestones aren’t forgiving!

 What not to wear?
 That’s pretty easy: